opendcs/opendcs/docs/source/lrgs-userguide.rst

    and have a vested interest in environmental monitoring via GOES.

    DECODES DEvice COnversion and DElivery System – This is a legacy software package developed by USGS/WRD.

-   DOMSAT Domestic Satellite – This is used as a high-speed broadcast of data from all platforms in the DCS.

-   DROT DOMSAT Receive Only Terminal – Public domain prototype system developed for NOAA/NESDIS.

-   DRS DOMSAT Receive Station – This is a proprietary system for receiving DOMSAT data.
-Also see LRGS

    EMIT Environmental Message Interpreter Translator – A proprietary software package in wide use within USACE.